jrg94/CSE5544/assignment01/README.md

 At that point, I figured it would be interesting to see if we could spot any trends between the incidents and the patient ages.
 As a result, I decided to bin a few of the incidents by count and plot them right over top of the age counts plot.
+To further emphasize the trends, I also decided to draw lines between each point.

 Unfortunately, what I found was not all that interesting.
 As the number of patients per age bracket went up, so do the incidents.
 In fact, they appear to be almost directly proportional.
-No age had an frightening upticks in incidents.
+No age had any frightening upticks in incidents.

 ####